aim4astar/FA25_InfoRet_FinalProject/README.md

 # Semantic Similarity Search and Ranking for arXiv Research Papers
 ### Using TF–IDF, BM25, Sentence-BERT, and FAISS

 This project implements a semantic similarity search engine for academic research papers using **arXiv abstract data**.
 It evaluates and compares traditional keyword-based retrieval models (TF–IDF, BM25) with modern embedding-based semantic search (Sentence-BERT + FAISS).
-The system is fully modular, GPU-aware, batch-optimized, and supports real-time interactive querying along with quantitative evaluation through **Precision@K**.
+The system is fully modular, GPU-aware, batch-optimized, supports automatic dataset download via **KaggleHub**, and provides real-time interactive querying along with quantitative evaluation through **Precision@K**.

 ---